 5. Not Claiming Applicable Credits or Deductions

 Don’t fork over your well-deserved credits and deductions to the IRS in overpaid taxes.
 Thoroughly review your personal situation.
-Make sure to check with your CPA to verify all the credits and deductions can claim on your taxes.
+Make sure to check with your preparer to verify all the credits and deductions you can claim on your taxes.

-Particular credits and deductions to be on the lookout for include expenses related to moving, continuing education or tuition, child care, health insurance, and student loan interest.
-If you believe your tax professional is missing important deductions or credits, get a second opinion.
-Or do a simple online search to produce the facts you need.
+Particular credits and deductions to be on the lookout for include expenses related to continuing education or tuition, child care, health insurance, and student loan interest.

 How to File an Amended Tax Return

-In the event that you find a mistake on your tax return, you need to file an amended return as soon as possible.
-The longer you put it off, the more penalties and fees that could be assessed to your account.
-Especially if you end up owing more taxes.
+In the event that you do find a mistake on your tax return, you need to file an amended return as soon as possible.
+The longer you put it off, the more penalties and fees that could be assessed to your account, especially if you end up owing more taxes.
 You can do this in a few basic steps: